Institutional Effectiveness and Planning

 The Commission supports it members in their quest for excellence, and provides assurance to the general public that accredited member institutions meet its standards.
 The Commission achieves its purposes through assessment, peer evaluation, consultation, information gathering and sharing, cooperation, and appropriate educational activities.
 The Commission is committed to the principles of cooperation, flexibility, openness, and responsiveness to the needs of society and the higher education community.

-- that it meets the eligibility requirements and standards of the Middle States Commission on Higher Education.
+What are the requirements for Accreditation?
+Taken from “Standards for Accreditation and Requirements of Affiliation.”
+Published by the Middle States Commission on Higher Education.

 What are key elements?
 What is Assessment?